 - Attractive design for both men and women

 - Some women find the watch too bulky

 Armitron Sport Unisex Digital Chronograph Silicone Strap Watch, 40/8423

-- Black resin case with glass crystal lens; Reverse LCD display with time, seconds, day and date; Black and red double injected perforated silicone strap with buckle closure
+- Black resin case with glass crystal lens; Reverse LCD display with time, seconds and day; Black and red double injected perforated silicone strap with buckle closure

-- Functions include: chronograph, alarm, military time and backlight with three second delay
+- Functions include: date, chronograph, lap time, alarm, military time and backlight with three second delay

 This watch by Armitron has a sleek design.
 It has an easy-to-read watch face, and it uses both military time and standard time.
 There is a backlight that has a three-second fade.
 When you press the button, it will stay lit for three seconds so that you have enough time to see what time it is.
 It is easy to read no matter what the lighting is.

 People can also wear the watch when they are swimming or running, as it has a lap-time feature.
 It has a black resin case and a crystal lens.
 The band is black and red with double injection and perforation.
 It is made of silicone, and it has a buckle closure.
 It has an alarm and a chronograph.